 Stephen commenced his career in health following his graduation in 1987 as a physiotherapist and had 8 years working as a clinician across a number of hospitals including Port Moresby General Hospital in PNG and St. Vincent’s Public Hospital Melbourne.
 He was later appointed as Chief Physiotherapist and Associate Clinical Dean (Physiotherapy) with The University of Melbourne through St. Vincent’s Clinical School, and then Group Manager for Allied Health and Community Programs at St. Vincent’s.
 During this time he was seconded to the Policy and Strategic Projects Division within the Department of Health as a Senior Policy Advisor assisting with the development of the Victorian workforce strategy for the allied health professions.

 In his current role as Executive Director, Stephen has a broad range of responsibilities including Emergency, General and Special Medicine Units, the Cancer Centre, Addiction Medicine, Mental Health, Correctional Health, Allied Health, Rehabilitation, Geriatric Medicine, Aged Psychiatry, Community Services and four Residential Aged Care facilities across inner Melbourne.
-Stephen has an interest in bioethics and currently is the Chairman for Eastern Palliative Care Association Inc.
+Stephen has an interest in bioethics and currently is the Chairman of Eastern Palliative Care Association Inc.

 Physician in Addiction Medicine and Adolescent Medicine

 Associate Professor Yvonne Bonomo is an experienced Physician at Vincent’s Hospital Melbourne, Parkville Youth Justice Precinct and Head of the Women’s Hospital Alcohol and Drug Service (WADS).
 She is a Clinical Associate Professor in Medicine at the University of Melbourne.
-Her clinical, teaching and research interests are in early intervention in alcohol and drug use and she has published book chapters and peer reviewed papers in the areas of addiction and adolescent medicine.
+Her clinical, teaching and research interests are in early intervention in alcohol and drug use and she has published book chapters and peer-reviewed papers in the areas of addiction and adolescent medicine.
 Her experience includes work at the Royal Children’s Hospital Melbourne, the Youth Substance Abuse Service, Turning Point Alcohol & Drug Centre and Western Hospital Drug Health.
 She is Board Member of the Youth Support and Advocacy Service (YSAS), past Member of the Board of the Australian Drug Foundation and she has also filled a number of roles at the Royal Australasian College of Physicians (RACP) including Chair of Education and President of the Chapter of Addiction Medicine.

 Co-founder and Managing Partner of Threefold, a strategic marketing consultancy.